 When it launched in 2002, Cyclo became in a scant few months, the hottest Vietnamese restaurant in the Phoenix area.
-Both the New York Times and Gourmet magazine have taken notice and it goes without saying that Cyclo has garnered every local periodical’s “best Vietnamese” award.
-During my own first visit, I had the unique honor and privilege of inaugurating two friends to their first experience with Vietnamese food.
+Both the New York Times and Gourmet magazine quickly took notice.
+It goes without saying that Cyclo garnered every local periodical’s “best Vietnamese” award.
+During my own first visit, I had the unique honor and privilege of inaugurating two friends from Intel to their first experience with Vietnamese food.
 They trusted me enough to order our entire meal.
 Fortunately, neither the appetizers, entrees or desserts disappointed in the least.
 In 2006, I also introduced a vegan friend to the joys of Vietnamese food and Cyclo was more than up for the challenge.

 Most of the same appetizers with which I was familiar from previous visits to Cyclo remain on the menu (save for the beef Carpaccio).
-One of the good things about taking a friend to Cyclo is that you’ll more quickly sample all of them.
+One of the good things about taking friends to Cyclo (especially on Intel’s dime) is that I got to sample all the appetizers.
 Picking a favorite is akin to selecting your favorite star in the night sky.
-The beef Capriccio (thinly sliced, near raw beef with Vietnamese coriander, pineapple and sesame crisps) is perhaps the best I’ve ever had anywhere.
+The beef Capriccio (thinly sliced, near raw beef with Vietnamese coriander, pineapple and sesame crisps) was perhaps the best I’ve ever had anywhere.
 The spicy garlic chicken wings were the equal or better than wings at many wings restaurants.
 The tamarind glazed pork short ribs with Thai basil, egg rolls with red leaf and mint are phenomenal.
 Even normally pedestrian fresh spring rolls with grilled pork and shrimp are elevated to extraordinary heights.
 Such were my experiences from several years ago.

-Fortunately in dining with friends, I’ve had the opportunity to sample other entrees (such as the aptly named Hong Kong beef chow fun with scallions, sprouts and soy).
+Similarly in dining with friends, I’ve had the opportunity to sample other entrees (such as the aptly named Hong Kong beef chow fun with scallions, sprouts and soy).
 In each case, I purposely selected appetizers, entrees and desserts to display the versatility and distinctiveness of Vietnamese cuisine.
 In true testament to my success in picking the right entrees (or more likely, Cyclo’s incomparable kitchen), not a single morsel has ever remained.
 Perhaps just as importantly, all those whom I’ve introduced to Vietnamese food at Cyclo have remained friends.